 5. Pee-Yew!
 What's that smell

 Never mind, we don't want to know.
 Some cabinets just smell funky, musty, or downright bad.
-While we can reinforce the frames, we can't eliminate the funk, so you might just want to start from scratch with fresh materials.
+Hey, it's a kitchen—it happens... and we never judge.
+While we can reinforce the frames, we simply can't eliminate the funk, so you might just want to start from scratch with fresh materials.
 'Nuff said.

-- You're ready for a lighter color/finish (new doors mean any color you want).
+- You're ready for a different color/finish—new doors mean any color you want.

-Schedule an in-home consultation with Kitchen Magic to determine whether refacing or replacing is best for you.
+Schedule an in-home design consultation with Kitchen Magic to get expert advice on whether refacing or replacing your cabinets is best for you.